Walter Zürn

 Walter Zürn (born August 21, 1937) is a German physicist and seismologist.
-His field of interest is tides and seismic vibrations.
-The Zurn Peak (1515m) in Antarctica is named for him.
+His field of expertise includes the study of tides and seismic vibrations.
+In recognition of his outstanding contributions, the Zurn Peak (1515m) in Antarctica was named in his honor.

 Education

-Zurn studied physics in Stuttgart, Germany.
-He wrote his thesis at the "Institute of Metal Physics".
+Zurn studied physics in Stuttgart, Germany and wrote his thesis at the "Institute of Metal Physics".

 Career

 After graduation, he spent four years at the "University of California" (UCLA).